slapdau/apple-pascal-time/README.md

  * **`SYSSTU.ASM.TEXT`** -- An assembly routine for locating the global variables of the Pascal runtime system.
 Operates by walking the dynamic stack frames up to the top looking for the procedure at lexical level -1.
-   Positively fascinated.
+   Positively fascinating.
 But using the `$U-` compiler option is a much better solution.
 See `STARTUP.TEXT`.
  * **`USERDRIVER.TEXT`** -- The sample device driver, more or less, from appendix A of the Apple Pascal 1.3 Device Support Tools documentation.